-Our market towns include a high concentration of independent retailers, with bespoke shops and galleries that offer a unique experience when visiting.
+Our market towns include a high concentration of independent retailers, with bespoke shops, galleries and popular farmer's markets that offer a unique experience when visiting.
 Because of this the location has a competitive offer when compared to other areas across the UK.
 This desirable combination of businesses in our market towns adds to the experiences on offer for tourists.